If you’re a fan of Indian cuisine, then you’ve probably eaten a lot of curry dishes!

 They can be sweet, spicy, sour, savory, salty, and more.
 Similarly, a curry can have a rich, creamy texture, a sauce-like texture, or a watery consistency.

-No, curry isn’t a spice.
+No, curry isn’t a spice in and of itself.
 However, there is a spice mix called curry powder available in stores, which is a blend of different spices that go into making a curry.

 This spice mix often includes ingredients such as ground coriander, turmeric, ground cumin, black pepper, and ground ginger.